Costoletta alla valdostana

 Loretta

-Our suggestion is: Chambave Rosso (red wine from Italy), Oltrepo Pavese Pinot Nero (red wine from Lombardy - Italy).
+Our suggestion is to match a local wine from Aosta such as Chambave Rosso (red wine) or Oltrepo Pavese Pinot Nero (red wine from Lombardy - Italy).